qiskit-community/ibm-quantum-challenge-fall-22/README.md

 Starting on Friday, November 11 (9AM EDT), embark with us on an 7-day space journey of learning and exploring the latest cutting edge capabilities of Qiskit and Qiskit Runtime service to help you build on skills and tackle constructing quantum algorithmic routines accommodating a few real life deployment practices.
 You can read more about the challenge in the [announcement blog](https://www.research.ibm.com/blog/quantum-challenge-fall-2022).

 Make sure to join the dedicated Slack channel [#challenge-fall-2022](https://qiskit.slack.com/archives/C0466L7D5CG) where you can connect with mentors and fellow attendees!
 Join the Qiskit Slack workspace [here](https://ibm.co/joinqiskitslack) if you haven't already.

+Following this challenge, if you are looking to apply your new-found knowledge further, we encourage you to participate in the IBM Open Science Prize that will be announced later this year!
+Every year, a new technical challenge at the forefront of quantum computing is posed to the entire world and those who generate the strongest solutions can win thousands of dollars in prizes.
+We hope to see you there too!

 <br>
 <br><br>